RachelGoulding1/samples/HighLevelBRD.md

 ## Business Opportunity

-The Trading team believe that allowing a customer to return to the basket with the discount applied with a single click will have a significant impact on the number of customers who return to the sales journey.
+The Trading team believe that allowing a customer to return to the basket with the discount applied with a single click will have a significant impact on the number of customers who return to the sales journey to complete their purchase.

 ## Business Outcome